EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 should be recreated so that it records the actual column size.

 We are now ready to make the actual change.
 This would be an excellent time to make a backup of your database.
-This procedure should be done very carefully — if you are unsure about any of the entries in pg_depend, do not proceed.
+This procedure should be done very carefully—​if you are unsure about any of the entries in pg_depend, do not proceed.

 First, we are going to start a transaction, lock the table, and drop the view.
 Then we are going